Buddhism in Japan: History

+Early Buddhism (5th-13th century)

 Arrival and initial spread of Buddhism

-Buddhism arrived in Japan by first making its way to China and Korea through the Silk Road and then traveling by sea to the Japanese archipelago.
-As such, early Japanese Buddhism is strongly influenced by Chinese Buddhism and Korean Buddhism.
-Though the "official" introduction of Buddhism to the country occurred at some point in the middle of the sixth century, there were likely earlier contacts and attempts to introduce the religion.
-Immigrants from the Korean Peninsula, as well as merchants and sailors who frequented the mainland, likely brought Buddhism with them independent of the transmission as recorded in court chronicles.
+Originating in India, Buddhism arrived in Japan by first making its way to China and Korea through the Silk Road and then traveling by sea to the Japanese archipelago.
+Though often overlooked in Western academia, Buddhism was transmitted through trade routes across South East Asia in addition to the Sinosphere.
+As such, early Japanese Buddhism is strongly influenced by Chinese Buddhism and Korean Buddhism, which were influenced by Indian Mahayana Buddhism.
+Though most scholars date the introduction of Buddhism to the middle of the sixth century, Deal and Ruppert note that immigrants from the Korean Peninsula, as well as merchants and sailors who frequented the mainland, likely brought Buddhism with them independent of the transmission as recorded in court chronicles.
 Some Japanese sources mention this explicitly.
-For example, the Heian Period Fusō ryakki (Abridged Annals of Japan), mentions a foreigner known in Japanese as Shiba no Tatsuto, who may have been Chinese-born, Baekje-born, or a descendent of an immigrant group in Japan.
+For example, the Heian Period Fusō Ryakuki (Abridged Annals of Japan), mentions a foreigner known in Japanese as Shiba no Tatsuto, who may have been Chinese-born, Baekje-born, or a descendant of an immigrant group in Japan.
 He is said to have built a thatched hut in Yamato and enshrined an object of worship there.
 Immigrants like this may have been a source for the Soga clan's later sponsorship of Buddhism.

 The Nihon Shoki (Chronicles of Japan) provides a date of 552 for when King Seong of Baekje (now western South Korea) sent a mission to Emperor Kinmei that included an image of the Buddha Shakyamuni, ritual banners, and sutras.
 This event is usually considered the official introduction of Buddhism to Japan.
 Other sources, however, give the date of 538 and both dates are thought to be unreliable.
 However, it can still be said that in the middle of the sixth century, Buddhism was introduced through official diplomatic channels.